Polaron-Polaritons in Subwavelength Arrays of Trapped Atoms: Quasiparticle properties of polaron-polaritons in 1D arrays

-The dispersion relation $J_p$ remains remarkably robust even as the trap frequency decreases [Fig.~\ref{fig:Polaron_1D}(a)], because of the same mechanism as for 2D arrays: The mismatch in energy or decay between a polariton with momentum $p$ and a polariton-phonon pair with momenta $q$ and $p-q$, respectively, is much larger than the coupling for most modes, leading to suppressed scattering.
+The dispersion relation $J_p$ remains remarkably robust even as the trap frequency decreases [Fig.~\ref{fig:Polaron_1D}(a)], due to the same mechanism as for 2D arrays: the mismatch in energy or decay between a polariton with momentum $p$ and a polariton-phonon pair with momenta $q$ and $p-q$, respectively, is much larger than the coupling for most modes, leading to suppressed scattering.